May 13, 2020 by Tim O’Connor

 17 The chariots of God are twice ten thousand,

-thousands upon thousands;
+upon thousands;

-the Lord is among them; Sinai is now in the sanctuary.
+Lord is among them; Sinai is now in the sanctuary.

 18 You ascended on high,

-leading a host of captives in your train
+a host of captives in your train

-and receiving gifts among men,
+receiving gifts among men,

-even among the rebellious, that the Lord God may dwell there.
+rebellious, that the Lord God may dwell there.

 v.18 should sound familiar.
 It is echoed by Paul in Ephesians 4 to describe the risen Christ (there he is again, lurking in the Psalms).
 But instead of receiving the war tributes of those whom he conquered, he bestows gifts on the captives he came to liberate.
 Those captives (us!) are a pathetic bunch.
 Flannery O’Connor well describes us at the end of her short story, Revelation, when the respectable Mrs. Turpin gazes at a “pig parlor” and has a sudden vision of “a vast horde of souls [who] were rumbling toward heaven.
 There were…battalions of freaks and lunatics shouting and clapping and leaping like frogs.”
 Those are the people at the head of the procession (the last shall be first, remember).
 Marching at the very back “with great dignity” are those who “always had a little of everything and the God-given wit to use it right.”
 That’s where I expect to be, alongside my fellow puffed-up intellectuals, pastors, and any bishops who manage to make it.
 But that’s ok, as Jesus is our king, too, and there will be joy even in the caboose.